GitHub Integration

 - Select "Only select repositories"

-- Choose your toolkit repository
+- Choose your configuration repository

 - Click "Install"